Framework Overview

 )

-async def handle_raw_data(data):
+async def process_fetched_data(data):

-await subscribe("raw_data", handle_raw_data)
+await subscribe("raw_data", process_fetched_data)

-await fetcher.run("Fetch data from the database")
+await fetcher.run("Fetch sales data from database")

-Workflow Orchestration
+#Workflow Orchestration

 Workflows connect multiple agents into coordinated systems with explicit connections and lifecycle management.